diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

 console.log(typeof favoriteFood);

 // console:
-// Steak
+// Risotto
-// Pizza <== as we can see, the variable changed value from 'Steak' to 'Pizza'
+// Pie <== as we can see, the variable changed value from 'Risotto' to 'Pie'
 // 123  <== as we can see, variable changed the data type from stirng to number
 ```